osmbe/website/content/posts/2015-03-20-motm-pierre-parmentier.en.md

 **Do you use OpenStreetMap?**

 OpenStreetMap helps me to prepare travels and to locate points of interest.
 For editing, I use JOSM and validation tools like Osmosis and OSM Inspector.
 As GPS, I have a Garmin Etrex 20 and I use OsmAnd+ with my smartphone.
-I also started to 'play' with <a href="http://umap.openstreetmap.fr/">uMap</a>.
+I also started to 'play' with [uMap](http://umap.openstreetmap.fr/).

 **How do you map?**